-The urethane bowling balls are predictable on dry lanes, something that the reactive resin bowling balls lack.
-The urethane bowling balls have more control and lane length which can be quite helpful to a bowler.
+Urethane balls are predictable on dry lanes, something that the reactive resin ones lack.
+These balls have more control and lane length which can be quite helpful to a bowler.
 On the other hand, the reactive resin bowling balls take the edge due to their hook variance, hook sharpness, as well as their backend reaction.

 As a bowler, you need to try both before deciding which one works better for you and your bowling skills.
-If you are having trouble finding your mark with the hook variance, or are generally new to the concept of hooking, you may find that urethane bowling balls could be the ones you need.
+If you are having trouble finding your mark with the hook variance, or are generally new to the concept of hooking, you may find that urethane bowling could be the one you need.
 Their cover stock is designed to ignore the oily conditions, hence giving more control to the bowler.
-These balls bring predictability to the game by enabling you more control over the paths to the pins, which is a game-changer.
+These bowling equipment bring predictability to the game by enabling you more control over the paths to the pins, which is a game-changer.

 The reactive resin bowling balls are designed to absorb the oil that they encounter on their way to the pin and work around it.
-This gives these balls the freedom to react (hence the name reactive balls) and work their magic.
+This gives these equipment the freedom to react (hence the name reactive balls) and work their magic.
 As a bowler, you may need the reactivity that a reactive resin bowling ball can provide, or much better, the predictability and control factor of the hook shot – you decide!
 There is no good ball, bad ball debate here.
 Their usability and importance depend upon your preference as a bowler.

 Top 5 Urethane Bowling Balls

-If you are thinking about purchasing a urethane bowling ball, here are our top 5 recommendations:
+If you are thinking about purchasing such a ball, here are our top 5 recommendations:

 1. Hammer Black Widow

 Leading the urethane technology, Hammer is a trusted name in the bowling industry.
-Its Black Widow Urethane Bowling Ball highlights the urethane cover stock covering the highly successful gas mask core.
+Its Black Widow Urethane Ball highlights the urethane cover stock covering the highly successful gas mask core.
 In addition to this, the inner core of the ball has carbon fibers which provide additional stability to your ball.
-This core gives your bowling ball the predictability of a urethane ball as well as the hook of the Black Widow line.
+This core gives your ball the predictability of a urethane ball as well as the hook of the Hammer Black Widow line.